ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Both MBC and Atlas records rank Black Dash as Uncommon (Table 5).
 In MBC records 2000-2007, Black Dash was seen slightly less frequently than Mulberry Wing (which was also Uncommon).
 However, it is a bit harder to identify than Mulberry Wing, and may have been overlooked.
 The 1985-90 Atlas found Black Dash in 49 out of 723 blocs searched, and termed it “uncommon to common,” whereas Mulberry Wing, found in 54 blocs, was somewhat inconsistently termed “uncommon.”

 MBC yearly records of sightings per number of trip reports show a trend toward decline in this species (Chart 105).
-The reading for 1993 is especially high owing to a particularly large number (212) reported from one site in Easton.
+The reading for 1993 is especially high owing to an unusually large number (212) reported from one site in Easton.
 (In all other years the largest number from any one site or even from a NABA Count does not exceed 30.)
 Even if that report is left aside, there is still a downward slide in sightings over this time period.
+Moreover, list-length analysis of these same 1992-2010 data showed a statistically significant 61.6% decline in Black Dash over these years (Breed/Stichter/Crone 2012).
+Mulberry Wing also showed a significant (39.9%) decline.

 Chart 105: MBC Sightings per Total Trip Reports, 1992-2009